 In addition to the vaccines recommended by the University of Idaho highlighted above, the CDC recommends the following vaccines for various age groups and special populations.

-Students can obtain vaccinations at the Student Health Clinic or through their primary care provider.
+Students can obtain vaccinations at the Vandal Health Clinic or through their primary care provider.
 Students are encouraged to check with their insurance program to find preferred providers in the area.

 Additionally, the Idaho Immunization Program provides information on where to get immunized.